julianperrott/WowClassicGrindBot/README.md

         "Requirement": "Slice And Dice"
       },

-Commands have the following parameters
+Commands have the following parameters, only a subset will be used by each command.

 | Property Name | Description | Default value |
 | --- | --- | --- |